basilesportif/gall-guide/lifecycle.md

 3. Run `on-init` the first time it compiles successfully, and never again after that.
 4. For all other successful compilations, call the *previous* version of `on-save` and pass its output to the *current* version of `on-load`.

+Remember, the point of `on-init` is to get fresh installs of your app into the correct state with the correct cards passed out.

 State transitions can be either actions passed to the system or updates to app state.

 Because `on-load` is executed after every successful recompilation, it's useful to put a debug print in `on-load` like `'app recompiled successfully'`, so that you can quickly see that things have worked.
+You can just add a space in that text and re-`commit` if you want to force re-compilation.

 If you want to iterate until you get your `on-init` right, I recommend using the "Faster Fakeship Startup" method from the [workflow lesson](workflow.md).

+## Exercises

+### Code Reading
+1. Find 2 Gall agents in `app` that return cards as part of their `on-load`.
+  - Explain what you think the cards are doing
+  - Is the action the cards are doing repeated in `on-init`?
+Why or why not?
+(The answer could vary from program to program).
+2. Refer to this version of [file-server.hoon](https://github.com/urbit/urbit/commit/0d1930b6ac4d2b001a973089f3999758ee09d7d0)
+  - Where are its `versioned-state` and `state-0` defined?
+  - What is the advantage of this approach?
+  - What does the new version of the state (`state-1`) enable that `state-0` did not?
+(The transition in `on-load` gives some hints here)

+### Code Modification
+* Modify `app/chat-store.hoon` in a fake ship to have a new state, `state-4`.
+This state should include the `inbox` from the prior state, but add a `(set ship)` with face `bad-people`.
+* Get it to work in `on-load`, and initialize `bad-people` to contain the ship `~timluc-miptev`.
+* Update `on-init` to have `~timluc-miptev` in its initial `bad-people` if the app is installed from scratch.

+### `chat-admin` Planning
+List the types of cards that you think your chat admin app will need to pass in its `on-init`, either to Arvo or other agents.
+You should refer to your feature list from the prior lesson's exercises.

 [Prev: The 10 Arms of Gaal: App Structure](arms.md) | [Home](overview.md) | [Next: Importing Code and Static Resources](ford.md)